Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * Case where user enters parents name that would match an existing person.
+    * Case where the user enters parents name that would match an existing person.
 * :clipboard: RESULT:
-    * The function successfully detected any existing documents within MongoDb that matched the user entry into the form, and so eliminates duplication.
-The existing documents as well as the person were updated accordingly
+    * The function successfully detected any existing documents within MongoDB that matched the user entry into the form, and so eliminates duplication.
+The existing documents, as well as the person, were updated accordingly

 <br>

 * :hammer: TEST:
-    * Case where user is editing a person that has existing parents.
+    * Case where the user is editing a person that has existing parents.
 * :clipboard: RESULT:
-    * The function will currently get the existing parents names, and display their details.
+    * The function will currently get the existing parents names and display their details.
     In the case where they are edited in any way the function will take the data from the form and use them to select the correct parents from the DB, or create new ones.